Rtoax/test-linux/hpc/nvidia/cuda/fakeCUDA/README.md

 # TODO

 It's a pity that **private kernel functions are not supported**.
 Perhaps in the future, this can be achieved through instruction set translation, similar to the GCN instruction set of AMD GPUs.

+If it is just a CUDA program, it is a good choice to use llvm to compile the PTX intermediate expression into the machine code of the target hardware, such as [ZLUDA](https://github.com/vosen/ZLUDA).